Postdoctoral Researcher in Financial Mathematics

 - Engage in appropriate training and development opportunities as required by the Principal Investigator, the School or Research Centre, or the University

 - Engage in teaching and teaching support as assigned by the Head of School under the direction of the Principal Investigator

 - Liaise with internal and external stakeholders, including industry and academic partners and collaborators

 - Carry out administrative work within the research programme as necessary

-Applicants should have a PhD in Mathematics or related discipline and demonstrate an interest in solving problems in finance.
-An appointment at the Research Fellow level is possible for an exceptionally qualified candidate with significant postdoctoral experience and a proven record of publications in top journals.
+Applicants should have a PhD in Mathematics or related discipline, and demonstrate an interest in solving problems in Finance.

 Candidates will be assessed on the following competencies: